hpi-schul-cloud/edtrio/README.md

 For some tooling explanations and guidelines, please head on over to the [docs](https://edtrio-docs.netlify.com/).

+## Deploying
+The editor is deployed on https://schul-cloud.github.io/edtrio/.\\
+To deploy a new version simply run `yarn run deploy`.

 ## License

 The project is licensed under the [MIT License](LICENSE).